 Monitor performance

 Ongoing performance monitoring is essential to ensure that suppliers meet your standards.
 Establish key performance indicators to analyze metrics such as on-time delivery rates, product quality, and customer service responsiveness.
 Regular assessments come in handy to identify areas for improvement and ensure compliance with contract terms.
+You can do this using a procurement software, so everything is recorded.

 How to Manage Vendors?